-Unlike some cities, Olive Branch isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Olive Branch are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Olive Branch is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Olive Branch is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Olive Branch who work in office and administrative support (16.34%), sales jobs (11.42%), and management occupations (8.92%).

 Also of interest is that Olive Branch has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Olive Branch is somewhat higher than in the average US city of 21.84%: 27.19% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Olive Branch is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.19% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Olive Branch in 2010 was $27,700, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
 This equates to an annual income of $110,800 for a family of four.
 However, Olive Branch contains both very wealthy and poor people as well.

 Olive Branch is an extremely ethnically-diverse city.
 The people who call Olive Branch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olive Branch residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Olive Branch include German, English, Scots-Irish, and Italian.

 The most common language spoken in Olive Branch is English.
 Other important languages spoken here include Spanish and Vietnamese.